puppetlabs/puppet-docs/source/pe/3.7/install_agents.markdown

 ### Installing Agents Using PE Package Management

 If your infrastructure does not currently host a package repository, PE hosts a package repo on the master that corresponds to the OS and architecture of the master node.
 The repo is created during installation of the master.
-The repo serves packages over HTTPS using the same port as the puppet master (8140).
+The repo serves packages over HTTPS using the same port as the Puppet master (8140).
 This means agents won't require any new ports to be open other than the one they already need to communicate with the master.

 You can also add repos for any PE-supported OS and architecture by creating a new repository for that platform.